 - Although OAuth defines the process, the token specification was not made.
 This means that the OAuth token can be of different formats, structures and crypto signatures for each IDP.

 - An OAuth token doesn’t necessarily contain any user information, although non-application-specific information like userId or objectId can be passed.

-What is an OpenID Protocol?
+What is OpenID?

-The authentication flow in this case can happen using OpenID as follows:
+The authentication flow in this case can happen using OpenID as follows.

 In these scenarios, the identity providers return a special token which contains user information necessary for the applications to authenticate the user in question.

 Properties of OpenID Connect